abisrk/wiamWorkspace/README.md

 __Solution description__ :

-The WIAM chatbot we are building, allows a user to :
+The WIAM chatbot allows a user to :
-[x] raise role requests
+:white_check_mark: raise role requests
-[x] check current status of their requests
+:white_check_mark: check current status of their requests
-[x] provide feedback on WIAM.
+:white_check_mark: provide feedback on WIAM.

 The chatbot makes the entire process very __interactive__ and __intutive__.
 The feedback collected is analyzed using IBM Watson NLP API to understand the __emotion__ (happy,sad,frustrated,angry etc) behind it.
 The feedback consolidated from all the users, can then be made available as a Dashboard to the management, to enable decisions.

+The solution is designed to scale and is deployed on the IBM's bluemix cloud platform.

 __Built with__ :

-IBM Watson Assistant
+:small_blue_diamond: IBM Watson Assistant
+:small_blue_diamond: IBM Watson Tone Analyzer
-IBM Cloudant database
+:small_blue_diamond: IBM Cloudant database
-Python
+:small_blue_diamond: Python
-Flask
+:small_blue_diamond: Flask
+:small_blue_diamond: Postman (to test ReST API calls)